About the Journal

 RBGI Focus and Scope

-The RBGI - Revista Brasileira de Gestão e Inovação (Brazilian Journal of Management & Innovation) is edited under the responsibility of UCS - Graduate Program in Administration at the University of Caxias do Sul, but is not specific or exclusive to PPGA/UCS.
-The Journal's mission is: to promote and foster scientific production in management science, through the publication of qualified scientific works, in line with the evolution of the field of study and the theoretical-practical relationship of management at national and international levels.
+The RBGI - Revista Brasileira de Gestão e Inovação (Brazilian Journal of Management & Innovation) is edited under the responsibility of PPGA/UCS - Graduate Program in Administration at the University of Caxias do Sul, but is not specific or exclusive to PPGA/UCS.
+The Journal's mission is: to promote and foster scientific production in innovation management science, through the publication of qualified scientific works, in line with the evolution of the field of study and the theoretical-practical relationship of management at national and international levels.
 They may be accepted in two categories: theoretical-empirical articles and theoretical essays.
-RBGI does not accept bibliomettic studies and systematic reviews of literature - unless in very specific calls -, only meta-analysis.
+RBGI does not accept bibliometric studies and systematic reviews of literature - unless in very specific calls and with original and theoretical advancements, only meta-analysis.

-The areas, in their direct relationship with Innovation and Sustainability, in which articles can be sent are:
+The areas, in their direct relationship with Innovation and Sustainability, in several research environments, such as Territory level, Ecosystems level, Firms/Startups level, Process Level, Teams levels, in which articles can be sent are:

 - Innovation, technology and innovation management;